Medical information

 What is medical information?

 Medical information is information from a doctor about the state of a person’s health.
-In the workplace, employees may need to provide medical information from their own doctor about whether they are fit to work or require accommodation at work.
+In the workplace, employees may need to provide medical information from their doctor about whether they are fit to work or require accommodation at work.

 Employers may request medical information to: